-An arresting work set to a jarring sound score that incorporates the voice of Donald Trump repeating the word “billions,” text in English and Spanish from Gloria Anzaldua’s Borderland/La Frontera, mockingbird songs and poetry from the nauhatl tradition.
+Billions/Mockingbird (2018) is an arresting work set to a jarring sound score that incorporates the voice of Donald Trump repeating the word “billions,” text in English and Spanish from Gloria Anzaldua’s Borderland/La Frontera, mockingbird songs and poetry from the nauhatl tradition.
 This excerpt is part durational performance art and part spontaneously composed dancework.
 In it, the dancer juxtaposes whiteness through restriction of movement and chicanisma through fluidity in order to negotiate her mixed heritage in real-time.
-In reference to Donald Trump’s visit to Puerto Rico after Hurricane Maria devastated the island territory, the dancer produces and hurls paper towel roles into the audience.
+In reference to Donald Trump’s visit to Puerto Rico after Hurricane Maria devastated the island territory, the dancer produces and hurls paper towel rolls into the audience.

 This excerpt of Qué gringa, que gringa premiered at the Texas Dance Improvisation Festival 2018.